About The Artist

 My whole life has been a collection of odd jobs.

 I have been a bee keeper, smoking the hives and harvesting honey.
-One summer I was a ranch hand in the mountains of Montana, where I learned to saddle horses and cook gigantic amounts of coleslaw.
+One summer I was a ranch hand in the mountains of Montana, where I learned to saddle horses and concoct gigantic amounts of coleslaw.
 Another time I worked on a yak farm, holding down yearling yaks to get shots and tempting the bulls to the opposite side of the farmyard with grain for maintenance.
 A few years ago I was a lab assistant organizing cheese and milk samples to get tested for E. coli.
 All these odd jobs were fit in between summers of my college career.
 I attended Benedictine college where I studied Art and Biology.
 After Benedictine I attended art school in Florence, Italy to acquire a year of my masters in painting.
 I learned how to drink wine with lunch and paint shadows of warm and cool tones.
 The culture swept me away into classical styles and aged flavors, and I left with a sense of awe after I had touched and been to the most ancient sites.

 All of these experiences influence my artistic approach.
 And this also seems to be why I consider a few mediums to be my own.
 Ceramics, painting, and sculpture all have a home in my work.
 Textures and flavors are found in each form that are so unique to each and can blend together in a splendid artistic dish.
 I want every customer to have unique and fresh tableware that brings the outdoor in to their table.
 And not in an extraordinary way, but a normal slow living type of day.
 The food you serve everyday should be enjoyed on beautiful dishes.
 It will make your lifelong experience of eating that much more enjoyable.